 You’re given the title “Marked One” due to the tattoo on your forearm, and you awake with only a PDA which reads “Kill the Strelok”.
 What does this mean?
 Why did this happen?
 The first thing you’ll do is talk to the trader, Sidorovich, to get some information.
 He’s an influential figure in the Zone, and promises to help you find and kill Strelok and recover your memories if you do some missions for him.
 And just like that, the game takes off.
 No wasted time, not much hand holding, you’re now on your own in hell on earth while the game plays out.
 You’re off to try and recover your past, and in so doing, unraveling the true nature of the Zone itself.

 Not only does Lost Alpha tell a remade version of Shadow of Chernobyl’s story, it also goes into detail on important events that occurred prior to SoC.
 This is what S.T.A.L.K.E.R.
-Clear Sky’s story was supposed to focus on, but it failed to deliver and ended up having almost no story at all.
-Lost Alpha acts as a better prequel than Clear Sky.
+Clear Sky’s story was supposed to focus on, but had mixed success at best.
 But despite this, and to answer my question from before, Lost Alpha does not join that list of great stories.
 Unfortunately, its story is a very big disappointment.

-Without spoiling LA and SoC too much, the former just takes a less imaginative, more straightforward, more typical, and more childish approach to unsuccessfully deliver the same message that SoC told so well.
+Time to spoil Lost Alpha and SoC: the former just takes a less imaginative, more straightforward, more typical, and more childish approach to unsuccessfully deliver the same message that SoC told so well.
 In addition, SoC asks questions that can be phrased like, “Is modern science going too far?
 Are there things that humans aren’t meant to know?
 What are the consequences of trying to pass all boundaries?”.
-Rather than asking these questions, LA just answers “Yes” to the first two in a very straightforward, unoriginal way.
+Rather than asking these questions, LA just answers “Yes” to the first two in a very straightforward, unoriginal and again immature way, showcasing that it had no real writing talent behind it.

 Seriously, if it ain’t broke don’t fix it.
 Better yet, if the original game had such a great story, don’t change it around too much.
 Learn from the Black Mesa crew, who stuck to the source material very well.
 It’s as if a bunch of inexperienced children took the original, brilliant script for SoC, and played around with it to make c00L things happen.
-They even used an emoticon (smiley face) in a dialogue, for crying out loud.
+They even used an emoticon (smiley face) in a dialogue and have a terrible meme reference incorporated into Developer’s Cut, for crying out loud.
 No sense of professionalism in the writing whatsoever.
 Nobody on dez0wave team can honestly claim to be a writer.
 This isn’t a hateful statement, just a truthful one.
-There’s certainly no hate between dezowave and I: I only have respect for them.
-But they need writing talent, badly.

 Of course, dez0wave refuses to accept that they might not have done a professional job with the writing.
 They even claim their story is more deep than that of Shadow of Chernobyl.
 Oh, the laughs…

-LA was actually doing quite well from a story standpoint, showing a more complete plot than SoC.
-Though I was very disappointed in seeing Baldy’s story, which was in the original SoC script (which LA was supposed to follow to some extent), omitted from the game.
-I was also disappointed to see the underground lab in Yantar, as well as the Miracle Machine located here, go unused and wasted (if you played SoC or even CS then you know what I’m talking about).
+I was also very disappointed in seeing Baldy’s story, which was in the original SoC script (which LA was supposed to follow to some extent), omitted from the game.
+I was even more disappointed to see the underground lab in Yantar, as well as the Miracle Machine located here, go unused and wasted (if you played SoC or even CS then you know what I’m talking about).

 Lost Alpha was supposed to include what was cut from the original script for Shadow of Chernobyl.
-It did, to some extent, but still missed out on a number of things, and they changed around some of the endings far too much, leading to a much worse story that doesn’t deserve much attention.
+It did, to some extent, but still missed out on a number of things, and they changed things far too much, leading to a much worse story that’s nothing more than an unintentional mockery of Shadow of Chernobyl.

 Closer Look, Part 2